adeenasyed/Dodgeball-Manager/README.md

-# MSCI 240 Assignment 2
+# MSCI 240 (Data Structures & Algorithms) Assignment 2
-This assignment project is written in Java, and tested with Gradle/JUnit.
+This assignment is written in Java, and tested with Gradle/JUnit.

-### The assignment
-You will need to implement and test all functions for the DodgeballManager class.

-### Setup command
-N/A

 ### Run command
-`gradle test` will run your unit tests on your implemented DodgeballManager class `gradle run` will run your main function
+`gradle test` will run unit tests on DodgeballManager class `gradle run` will run main function